Linda-ui/orbital_HeBao/README.md

 ### Initialisation

-First download nacos and start the nacos server locally.
+First download Nacos and start the Nacos server locally.
+The link for download is https://github.com/alibaba/nacos/releases and the latest version is used for testing.

+To check if the Nacos server is running, log in at http://127.0.0.1:8848/nacos/index.html#/login with username `nacos` and passwor `nacos`.

 Then, run the API gateway in shell.
 ```shell